Renal-Friendly Meal Plans: What to Eat for Healthy Kidneys

 Dinner

-• Baked fish with lemon and a side of sautéed bell peppers
+• Baked fish with lemon, sautéed bell peppers

-• Low-sodium vegetable soup with whole wheat crackers
+• Vegetable soup (low-salt) with whole wheat crackers

 Conclusion